wangziqi2013/wangziqi2013.github.io/_posts/2020-12-14-store-atomicity.markdown

 special stuctures called the load queue and the store queue.
 Load and store queues track the address (and other status bits) of the uops, which are used by later uops to enforce correct program order, as uops are issued out-of-order.
+When store uops in the store queue are ready, i.e., both address and data are generated, the uop will commit in the ROB, when it reaches the head of ROB, and then be moved to the store buffer (SB).
+Retired uops in the store buffer are then inserted into the L1 cache by invoking coherence, using the store buffer as a temporary buffering space to avoid stalling the pipeline when coherence is busy.